-• 2023 was a challenging year from a global macro-economic perspective.
-The Risk function continued its forward-looking and dynamic approach to both the financial and non-financial aspects of our risk management in such an environment of economic and geopolitical uncertainty, heightened by the Russia/Ukraine conflict and the impact on emerging markets.
+2024 was a challenging year from a global macro-economic perspective.
+The Risk function continued its forwardlooking and dynamic approach to both the financial and non-financial aspects of our risk management in such an environment of economic and geopolitical uncertainty, heightened by the Israeli/ Palestinian war, supply chain global disruption and the impact on emerging markets.
 Enhanced focus and investment into our non-financial risks including third-party risk management, fraud management, resilience risk, enhanced model risk oversight, and ongoing strengthening of cyber security and data integrity.
 We have regularly conducted stress tests to assess the resilience of our balance sheet and capital adequacy, as well actionable insights to our credit portfolios.
 A quarterly Forward Economic Guidance exercise is undertaken integrating macroeconomic scenarios into forward looking model estimates of IFRS 9 Estimated Credit Losses ('ECL').
-The main 2024 Risk priority is the continuation of supporting our safe growth strategy in areas and sectors we're comfortable with while keeping a close eye on our portfolio resilience to changes in the internal and external environments including increased investment into Climate Risk and risk management support to the wider ESG standards.
+The main 2025 Risk priority is the continuation of supporting our safe growth strategy in areas and sectors we're comfortable with while keeping a close eye on our portfolio resilience to changes in the internal and external environments including increased investment into Climate Risk and risk management support to the wider ESG standards.